 While this syntax is more compact than using a while loop, there is some benefit to seeing how the next() method works, especially if you ever work with ArcGIS 9.3.x Python scripts or if you use cursors in ArcObjects (which has conceptually similar methods for advancing a cursor row by row).
 However, once you get accustomed to using a for loop to traverse a table, it's unlikely you'll want to go back to using while loops.

-The arcpy data access module (only ArcGIS 10.1 or higher)
+The arcpy data access module (introduced at ArcGIS 10.1)

 If you're using ArcGIS 10.1 or higher, you can use the above code for search cursors, or you can use a new data access module that was introduced into arcpy.
 These data access functions are prefixed with arcpy.da and give you faster performance along with more robust behavior when crashes or errors are encountered with the cursor.